-Male bisexuality, (about which I know a lot, thank you very much) is subjected to no end of prejudice, and one of our last taboos.
-Indeed, a follower of the Quietus on Twitter highlighted the main one just an hour or so ago.
-In response to our tweets about Frank Ocean "Also, why is everyone saying 'Frank Ocean is gay'?
+Male bisexuality (about which I know a lot, thank you very much) is subjected to no end of prejudice, as one of our last taboos.
+Indeed, a follower of the Quietus on Twitter highlighted the main prejudice just an hour or so ago.
+In response to a tweet about Frank Ocean we posted that read, “Also, why is everyone saying 'Frank Ocean is gay'?
 That reads more bisexual.
-Sexuality is NOT polarised for many", they replied "nope he'll just fuck anyone".
-Asked if they were really being that reductive, the tweeter wrote "pausing to look up the word 'reductive' - um - yes?"
+Sexuality is NOT polarised for many,” they replied, “Nope, he'll just fuck anyone.”
+Asked if they were really being that reductive, the tweeter wrote, “Pausing to look up the word 'reductive' – um – yes?”

-The prejudice about bisexual males is they're rapacious horndogs, so driven by lust that they can't help but drive to dive face first into any sexual organ they can find.
+The assumption about bisexual males is that they're rapacious horndogs, so driven by lust they can't help but dive face first into any sexual organ they can find.
 It's hard to know how to respond to that particular attack.
-Perhaps it's envy of the fact that gay sex is always a lot more accessible than straight, ergo if one seeks, he shall certainly find.
-Perhaps it's insecurity, that base male instinct that finds other males a threat as ‘poacher' of the partner, directed onto the self... the bisexual male might not only fancy your bird, but your mate, or you too.
-Secondly it is, of course, allied to homophobia, the male terror of their own sexual desire being reflected back at them.
+Perhaps it's envy of the fact that gay sex is always a lot more accessible than straight, so that if one seeks, he shall certainly find.
+Perhaps it's insecurity, that base male instinct that finds other males a threat, a “poacher“ of the partner, directed on to the self… The bisexual male might not only fancy your bird, but your mate, or you too.
+Secondly, it is, of course, allied to homophobia, the male terror of your own sexual desire being reflected back at you.

-Sadly another common source of prejudice against bisexual men is the gay community.
-I've never been comfortable with any Lesbian, Gay & Bisexual societies and organisations thanks to the frequent hint of suspicion one encounters from gay men, that you're just a gay man who has not yet been brave enough to come out.
-This assumption that the bi male is simply a closet case is an unfair a desire to polarise and define as the prejudice from the straight world of the bisexual as slut.
+Sadly, another common source of prejudice against bisexual men is the gay community.
+I've never been comfortable with any LGB societies and organisations thanks to the frequent hint of suspicion one encounters from gay men that you're just a gay man who has not yet been brave enough to come out.
+The assumption that the bi male is simply a closet case comes from as unfair a desire to polarise and define as the prejudice from the straight world that the bisexual is a slut.